stohrendorf/CroftEngine/README.md

 * All players.

-The following people did extensive work on the [OpenTomb engine](http://opentomb.github.io/), which was the starting point for EdisonEngine.
-Although EdisonEngine is a complete re-write with negligible remnants of OpenTomb's code base and pretty much different goals, you can see the commit history of OpenTomb in this repository.
+The following people did extensive work on the [OpenTomb engine](http://opentomb.github.io/), which was the starting point for CroftEngine.
+Although CroftEngine is a complete re-write with negligible remnants of OpenTomb's code base and pretty much different goals, you can see the commit history of OpenTomb in this repository.
 Because of that - and because I want to be grateful - I'd like to give credit to the OpenTomb contributors.